Sub-desk · Free for students

 Medium-length academic articles

 No account required.
-Academic-voice tuning is helpful for research reading context.
-Best free option for papers where NotebookLM feels like overkill.
+Academic-voice tuning is helpful for research reading.
+Best free option when NotebookLM feels like overkill.

 Scholarcy (free plan)